Tuition, Fees, and Discounts

 - Generally we do not allow make up classes because each class is unique and progresses at a different rate.
 Additionally, a temporary addition can be distracting to an existing class.
 Nevertheless, on occasion and with preapproval from Miss Jocelyn we may allow a make up class.

 When can I start dancing on pointe?

 - Yes.
-Each year (typically at the end of April or early May) we schedule a session with a photographer for both individual and class portraits.
+Each year we schedule a session with a photographer for both individual and class portraits.
 We organize this as a service to our students so that you can have professional portraits taken of your dancers in costume.
-There is no obligation to purchase, but all students should attend and be in the class portrait (see Gallery for last year's class portraits).
+There is no obligation to purchase, but all students should attend and be in the class portrait (see Photos page for past class portraits).

 Dancewear and Costumes